What is Transitional Kindergarten?

 • Students are more confident communicators because they’ve had time to build vital social skills

 How Learning Without Tears Supports Transitional Kindergarten

-Transitional kindergarten provides a bridge from Pre-K to kindergarten, and the Kick Start Kindergarten workbook is designed to provide a developmentally appropriate teaching resource.
-The Kick Start Kindergarten workbook can also be adapted for Pre-K students for practicing lowercase letters and kindergarten students who struggle with the pace of the kindergarten workbook.
+Transitional kindergarten provides a bridge from Pre-K to kindergarten, and the Kick Start Kindergarten student edition is designed to provide a developmentally appropriate teaching resource.
+The Kick Start Kindergarten student edition can also be adapted for Pre-K students for practicing lowercase letters and kindergarten students who struggle with the pace of the kindergarten student edition.

 Features of Kick Start Kindergarten:

 • Includes teaching guidelines and lesson plans for easy teacher prep